RavanH/jetpack-module-control/README.md

 ## Module Control for Jetpack

 [Jetpack](https://wordpress.org/plugins/jetpack/) adds powerful features... but sometimes we don't want them all.
-This WordPress plugin will allow you to blacklist / remove individual Jetpack modules.
-It can also prevent auto-activation of any Jetpack modules.
+This plugin brings additional control over Jetpack modules.
+You can blacklist / remove individual modules, prevent auto-activation or allow activation without a WordPress.com account.

 For more information, check out [Module Control for Jetpack on WordPress.org](https://wordpress.org/plugins/jetpack-module-control/).